maxwell-zweig/maxwell-zweig.github.io/_pages/about.md

 I am particularly interested in applications to the financial markets and environment and sustainability, and am looking for an internship and/or research for summer 2024.

 Please note: this website is not complete, I have a large amount of projects/research that I am hastily typing up.
+Please forgive typos in some of the posts as I am still in the process of expositing my work.
+Code for some of the posts is going to be posted on GitHub, however not everything is up yet.